4th International Winter School

 Comparative Studies in Adult Education and Lifelong Learning

-Participants will discuss theories and approaches to be used for analysing European and international lifelong learning strategies.
-Furthermore, the programme features direct interactions with key European stakeholders in lifelong learning and with lifelong learning practitioners, especially from the local adult and continuing education context of Würzburg.
-The interaction will lead to a critical analysis and to a comparison of lifelong learning strategies, as well as to a theory-practice reflection on international policies in lifelong learning.
-A further activity will be the comparison of subtopics of lifelong learning in selected International countries.
-In small international comparative groups, students will represent their home countries and compare their national approaches towards realizing lifelong learning.
+During the first part of the winter school, theories and approaches will be used for analysing European and international Lifelong Learning strategies.
+The programme features direct interactions with key European stakeholders in Lifelong Learning.
+Furthermore, local providers in adult and continuing education in Würzburg will be visited.
+The interaction will lead to a critical analysis and to a comparison of Lifelong Learning strategies, as well as to a theory-practice reflection on international policies in Lifelong Learning.

 Comparisons within the Winter School are focusing on questions of adult education and lifelong learning.
 Questions within adult education are referring to learning processes of adults and the integration of them into diverse (educational) contexts.
 In international contexts – especially within international organisations – on can find the term lifelong learning which is frequently associated with adult learning.
 The Winter School is looking on questions and discourse of lifelong learning from the perspective of adult education.

 The Winter School is geared towards master and doctoral students from Europe and beyond.
 Mainly focused are students who are enrolled in study programmes close to Adult Education and Lifelong Learning.
 We welcome an interdisciplinary approach towards these topics.